hannesdatta/course-odcm/content/docs/tutorials/apisadvanced/_index.md

 ---
 weight: 90
 title: APIs Advanced
-description: Learn how to obtain data from APIs that require authentication
+description: Learn how to obtain data from APIs that require authentication.
 bookCollapseSection: true
 draft: false
 ---